Creole peoples: Indian Ocean

 The usage of creole in the islands of the southwest of the Indian Ocean varies according to the island.
 In Mauritius, Mauritian Creoles will be identified based on both ethnicity and religion.
 Mauritian Creoles being either people who are of Mauritian ancestry or those who are both racially mixed and Christian.
 The Mauritian Constitution identifies four communities namely, Hindu, Muslim, Chinese and the General Population.
-Creoles are included in the General Population category along with white christians.
+Creoles are included in the General Population category along with white Christians.

 The term also indicates the same to the people of Seychelles.
 On Réunion the term creole applies to all people born on the island.

 In all three societies, creole also refers to the new languages derived from French and incorporating other languages.

 Former Spanish colonies

-In regions that were formerly colonies of Spain, the Spanish word criollo (implying "native born") historically denoted a class in the colonial caste system comprising people born in the colonies with total or mostly Spanish descent, depending on passing features of the individual. for example, many castizos could've gotten away with passing as criollo because their features would be strikingly European and so many of them would assume such identity in passing, mainly for economic reasons.
+In regions that were formerly colonies of Spain, the Spanish word criollo (implying "native born") historically denoted a class in the colonial caste system comprising people born in the colonies with total or mostly European, mainly Spanish, descent.
+Those with mostly European descent were considered on the basis of their “passing” for white.
+For example, many castizos could've gotten away with passing as criollo because their features would be strikingly European and so many of them would assume such identity in passing, mainly for economic reasons.
 "Criollo" came to refer to things distinctive of the region, as it is used today, in expressions such as "comida criolla" ("country" food from the area).

 In the latter period of settlement of Latin America called La Colonia, the Bourbon Spanish Crown preferred Spanish-born Peninsulares (literally "born in the Iberian Peninsula") over Criollos for the top military, administrative, and religious offices due to the former mismanagement of the colonies on a previous Habsburg era.

-In Argentina, in an ambiguous ethnoracial way, criollo currently is used for people whose ancestors were already present in the territory in the colonial period, regardless their ethnicity.
+In Argentina, in an ambiguous ethnoracial way, criollo currently is used for people whose ancestors were already present in the territory in the colonial period, regardless of their ethnicity.
 The exception are dark-skinned African people and current indigenous groups.

 The word criollo is the origin and cognate of the French word creole.